temple-geography/census-gis/Introduction to American Community Survey with QGIS.md

 1. Use a sequential color ramp to display Median Household Income by state.
 You will have to look up the correct column name in the metadata table in QGIS or in the lookup table that you downloaded.
 2. Join the race data to the MSA layer.
-3. Create a single-symbol symbology for the MSA, but make the symbol invisible (no fill, no border).
+3. In the Style tab, create a single-symbol symbology for the MSA, but make the symbol invisible (no fill, no border).
 4. Add a diagram to the MSA that is a pie chart with major racial categories as the wedges, and symbol size controlled by total population.
-You should be able to find these column names in the metadata, but the base name should be `B02001e...`, which is the same as what you used earlier in the exercise.
+These should be the same column (`B02001e...`) that you used earlier in the exercise.
 5. Create a layout and export it to PDF.

+[1] The OpenFileGDB driver is a read-only, open source driver.
+Computers with ArcGIS installed may have an option for the “ESRI FileGDB” driver.
+Since we will not be making any changes to the data, we can use the OpenFileGDB driver.
+If you intended to alter any of the data, you would have to use the native ESRI FileGDB driver.

-[1] Note, QGIS does not distinguish between adding a label and adding a title, the way ArcMap does.
+[2] Note, QGIS does not distinguish between adding a label and adding a title, the way ArcMap does.

-[2] It is better to use a font constructed as bold (“Black”, “Heavy”) or italic (“Oblique”) than to take a base typeface like Arial and apply bold or italic to it.
+[3] It is better to use a font constructed as bold (“Black”, “Heavy”) or italic (“Oblique”) than to take a base typeface like Arial and apply bold or italic to it.